 Community Hospice is a nonprofit organization that has served residents in the Greater San Joaquin Valley since 1979.
 Community Hospice offers dignified and compassionate end-of-life medical, spiritual, psychological and emotional care.
 Programs include, community-based palliative care, hospice, grief support services, school-based grief support, crisis response, Camp Erin of the Central Valley, mental health support program and more.
 Utilizing an interdisciplinary team of physicians, nurses, social workers, chaplains, volunteers, and others, Community Hospice is committed to providing compassionate and quality care to patients and their families, regardless of ability to pay.

 - Community Hospice served 1,918 terminally ill patients as well as their families in 2017.

 - Over 1,800 community members received much-needed bereavement and grief support by Community Hospice bereavement staff in 2021.
 Support is offered both in-person as well as through virtual platforms to meet the needs of our community.

 - Community Hospice’s Durable Medical Equipment division delivers medical equipment such as beds, commodes and wheelchairs to patients.

-- Community Hospice is supported by 630 active volunteers that give of their time as family visitors, Community Hospice Hope Chest Thrift Store workers, marketing and public relations, finance, fundraising, Board leadership and general office duties support.
+- Community Hospice is supported by more than 500 active volunteers that give of their time as family visitors, Community Hospice Hope Chest Thrift Store workers, marketing and public relations, finance, fundraising, Board leadership and general office duties support.

 - Community Hospice operates seven Hope Chest Thrift Stores across the Central Valley, with 100% of proceeds supporting patient care.
 For more information about the Hope Chest Thrift Stores, visit hopechestthrift.org.